nayuki/QR-Code-generator/Readme.markdown

 Core features:

-* Available in 5 programming languages, all with nearly equal functionality: Java, JavaScript, Python, C++, C
+* Available in 6 programming languages, all with nearly equal functionality: Java, JavaScript, Python, C++, C, Rust
 * Significantly shorter code but more documentation comments compared to competing libraries
 * Supports encoding all 40 versions (sizes) and all 4 error correction levels, as per the QR Code Model 2 standard
 * Output formats: Raw modules/pixels of the QR symbol (all languages), SVG XML string (all languages except C), `BufferedImage` raster bitmap (Java only), HTML5 canvas (JavaScript only)